Scarlet fever

 Pregnancy advice

-There's no evidence to suggest that getting scarlet fever during pregnancy will harm your baby.
 But it can make you feel unwell, so it's best to avoid close contact with anyone who has it.

-Contact your GP if you do get symptoms.
+Contact a GP if you get symptoms.

 Many of the antibiotics used for scarlet fever are considered to be safe to take during pregnancy.